Have you been asking how can I find my dream job? Learn how to find your dream job for women with these dream career tips and resources.

 People who are extroverts can achieve success in client-facing jobs that allow them to interact with people such as teaching, sales, customer service, and procurement (purchasing).

 Conversely, many introverts excel in such jobs that allow them a lot of alone time as software development, freelance writing, digital marketing and virtual assistant jobs.
-Hence, freelance or work from home jobs may work best if you have an introverted personality.
+Hence, freelance or online work from home jobs may work best if you have an introverted personality.

 Identify your strengths even before you enter a college or at least before selecting your career path.
 If you’re a management graduate, you can either select finance or marketing as your career path depending upon your strengths.